Home

 Contact Us

-Cyrus Millard Stoner
+Cyrus Millard 'Okey' Stoner

 (1907-1960)

-At a young age, he moved with his parents to Robinson, Crawford County, IL, where his father was engaged in a national oilfield leasing business.
 As an adult, Cyrus stood 6 feet tall and weighed 180 lbs.
 He was very gentle and enjoyed raising a big garden.

-Cyrus married Hazel "Irene" Pierson (1917-1973), who was a full decade younger than he.
+On Aug.
+28, 1941, in nuptials held in Charleston, MO, Cyrus married Hazel "Irene" Pierson/Pearson (1917-1973), who was a full decade younger than he.
 They resided in Mt.
 Vernon, Jefferson County, IL.

 Cyrus was employed by A.J.
 Brehm Company, an oil pipeline construction concern.
 In addition to projects in the midwest, he spent a summer in Colorado on one major effort, and a year in Texas on another.
 He was a talented sign painter and caricature sketch artist, and is known to have lettered a large construction sign for Taylor Drilling Company.
-The sign is seen at left.

 During World War II, Cyrus served as a mechanic in the U.S. Air Force, stationed in California.
+After the war, the family maintained a residence in Oblong at 704 South 15th Street.

 Always in the best of health, Cyrus developed acute leukemia after passing the age of 50.
-In September 1959, when he was 53, he was admitted to a local hospital where he was treated.
-Sadly, he did not recover, and passed away from effects of the disease on Jan.
-26, 1960.
-He was laid to rest at Oakwood Cemetery in Mt.
-Vernon.
+In September 1959, when he was 52, he was admitted to a local hospital where he was treated.

 Irene outlived Cyrus by 13 years, and died in 1973.
 She is buried at Palestine.

-Copyright © 2005 Mark A. Miner
+Copyright © 2005, 2020 Mark A. Miner